fibo/fibo.github.io/_posts/2014-03-26-a-cpan-client-that-works-like-charm.md

 ```

 and use `cpanm` instead of `cpan` from now on.
 It is **light, fast and minimal** CPAN client, but, it has many features too: see [cpanm](http://search.cpan.org/~miyagawa/App-cpanminus/bin/cpanm) or `cpanm -h` to see what *cpanminus* can do.

+Remember that you should probably pick a mirror and set mirror-only to get consistent results. `PERL_CPANM_OPT` is your friend for such things.

 You can use [App::cpanoutdated](http://search.cpan.org/dist/App-cpanoutdated/bin/cpan-outdated) to detect outdated CPAN modules in your environment.